Librarian by day, Lourdes the Merry Virgin by night: How drag saved this Edmonton artist

 Watch the latest episode of Canada's a Drag, where our country's drag performers sashay into the spotlight

-Lourdes the Merry Virgin is the latest subject of Canada's a Drag, a weekly docu-series from CBC Arts that showcases drag artists from across the true North strong and fabulous.
-You can read more about the series and its genesis here.
+Lourdes the Merry Virgin is just one of the many fabulous subjects featured in Canada's a Drag, a docu-series from CBC Arts that showcases drag artists from across the true North strong and fierce.
+You can watch all 21 episodes here.

 Four years ago, Edmonton librarian Jonathan Busch was feeling depressed.
 But after considering going into therapy, he decided to take a more unlikely route to remediation: he start doing drag.